 Simmering at low temperatures in a Dutch oven can sometimes be confused with slow cooking.

 When thinking of simmering in a Dutch oven you should be considering soups, casseroles, risottos, stews, and oats.

 These are meals that are cooked in what I call real-time.
 You prepare your ingredients and go ahead cook them and serve.

-Any roasting can be carried out in a Dutch oven just prepare your dish as you if you were using a roasting pan cover with the lid and place in the oven.
+Any roasting can be carried out in a Dutch oven just prepare your dish as if you were using a roasting pan cover it with the lid and place it in the oven.